woocommerce/woocommerce-ios/docs/HARDWARE.md

 This process is abstracted away by the CardReaderService, meaning that clients of the service do not need to know that the process requires three steps.

-The status of the payment collection proress is notified to the UI via a `CardReaderEvent`.
+The status of the payment collection process is notified to the UI via a `CardReaderEvent`.
 This model object wraps a `CardReaderEventType`, which will allow a view model or view controller to decide how it needs to react to said event, and a user facing message.
 This message is, in the integraton with the Stripe SDK, most likely being generated [by the Stripe SDK itself](https://stripe.dev/stripe-terminal-ios/docs/Protocols/SCPReaderDisplayDelegate.html#/c:objc(pl)SCPReaderDisplayDelegate(im)terminal:didRequestReaderDisplayMessage:) so it might be wise to ignore it, as it can be a tad vague.
 But it is there anyway.

 ### Error handling